-Mark Toro aims to do in St. Johns what he did in Alpharetta with Avalon.
+Mark Toro aims to do in Johns Creek what he did in Alpharetta with Avalon.

 The man who directed the development of one of the most highly regarded retail centers in the country—Avalon in Alpharetta—has just unveiled the plans for his new company’s first ground-up mixed-use center.